 SD: “River Spirit” is a commission that has become a quest.
 In 2002 a wonderful patron who I had successfully worked on other projects commissioned me to create a massive sculpture for the city of Harrisburg, Pa., to be sited along the great Susquehanna river.
 My concept was to speak sculpturally about the Native American heritage of the River and region.
 After completing almost three-quarters of the work the patron became ill and died of cancer.
 The legal ramifications of this are too complex to explain here but the result was that I had a beautiful sculpture of monumental scale too close to being finished that I could not bear to scrap it but NO financial support to finish it.
 So what do you do?
 A 3 year fully funded project turned into a 15-year personal struggle.
 The only thing to do is devote whatever dollar and hour I can possibly spare to complete the project.
 So please be aware that any and all fine art I do, any works I sell, All the proceeds go directly to finishing this gigantic sculptural work to honor our Native American brothers and sisters!
 FYI I have many other large commissions that have worked out perfectly! lol

-Your use of aged steel and wood are beautiful, what inspires you on this series of sculptures?
+Your use of aged steel and wood is beautiful, what inspires you on this series of sculptures?

 SD: I love working with materials that have been exposed to the elements.
 They are themselves a work of art.